Mayagüez Athletics Stadium

-The Mayagüez Athletics Stadium or known locally as "Estadio Centroamericano de Mayagüez" or "Estadio José Antonio Figueroa Freyre" is 12,175 capacity stadium in Mayagüez, Puerto Rico opened in 2010.
+The Estadio Centroamericano de Mayagüez or the “Estadio José Antonio Figueroa Freyre" is a 12,175 capacity stadium in Mayagüez, Puerto Rico opened in 2010.

-The stadium is owned by City of Mayaguez, and operated by Puerto Rico Sol.
+The stadium is owned and operated by the City of Mayaguez.
 It hosted the athletics and soccer games of the 2010 Central American and Caribbean Games.
-The stadium has a soccer field (105 meters x 66 meters) based on the requisites of International Federation of Association Football, it will also have a 400-meter track which complies with the parameter of the International Association of Athletics Federations.
+The stadium has a soccer field (105 meters x 66 meters) based on the requisites of International Federation of Association Football, it also has a 400-meter track which complies with the parameter of the International Association of Athletics Federations.
+Starting in 2023 it has also become the host of the Puerto Rican Intercollegiate Games (a.k.a.
+Las Justas) with all Track and Field and soccer competitions held at the stadium.
+Additionally, FC Mayagüez and DS Edusoccer play their home games in the Centroamericano.

-It is located next to the Isidoro García Baseball Stadium and across the street of the Parque del Litoral.
-The first mayor event held at the stadium was the "Justas" of the Liga Atlética Interuniversitaria de Puerto Rico held between April 12 to 17, 2010.
+The stadium is located next to the Isidoro García Baseball Stadium and across the street of the Parque del Litoral, the surrounding areas of the stadiums are part of sports complex which include a smaller running track, 2 basketball courts and 4 pickleball courts.

+The first mayor event held at the stadium was the "Justas" of the Liga Atlética Interuniversitaria de Puerto Rico held between April 12 to 17, 2010, before becoming the permanent host of the event starting in 2023.
 From July 15 to July 17 the stadium was host to the 2011 Central American and Caribbean Championships in Athletics.

+History

+Construction on the stadium began in 2007 in preparation for the 2010 Central American and Caribbean Games which were to be hosted in Mayagüez.
+The construction of the stadium was part of a redevelopment of the surrounding areas which included the rebuilding of the Isidoro Garcia Stadium and the construction of the Parque del Litoral along the coastline and across the street from the stadiums.